Skip to content

 }

 Search across multiple files matching a glob pattern.
 Returns a flat array of GrepMatch objects from all matching files.
+Files ignored by .gitignore are excluded by default.
+Set respectGitignore: false in the ADR frontmatter to include them.

 const matches = await ctx.grepFiles(/TODO:/, "src/**/*.ts");